 The Verdict

-I’ve never been on the fence more for a coffee product.
-For me personally, the Prismo does seem to slightly improve the flavor of my “shots” compared to the shots I make when brewing with the AeroPress regular style.
+I’ve never been more unsure about a coffee product.
+Personally, the Prismo does seem to slightly improve the flavor of my “shots” compared to the shots I make when brewing with the AeroPress regular style.
 However, when I brew inverted, that edge disappears.

-What Prismo does well is hold all the coffee in the brewing chamber until the plunger is pressed.
+Prismo does well by holding all the coffee in the brewing chamber until the plunger is pressed.
 Anyone with an AeroPress that brews regular-style knows that some of the coffee exits the chamber throughout the brew.
-And as your AeroPress ages and the seal gets looser, that process can accelerate, so some of the coffee is likely under-extracted.
-This is something you may not notice with brewed coffee, but will with espresso-style shots.
+As your AeroPress ages and the seal gets looser, that process can accelerate, so some of the coffee is likely under-extracted.
+This is something you may not notice with brewed coffee but will with espresso-style shots.

 Who will benefit from the Prismo?